 Dogwood Arts is a non-profit organization that promotes and celebrates our region’s art, culture, and natural beauty by hosting several events in the month of April and hosting the most celebrated event in Knoxville: the Dogwood Arts Festival.
 There are other events that are part of the Dogwood Arts however that you don’t want to miss out on such as the chalk(your)walk, hikes and blooms, and bikes and blooms.
 My most favorite part of the festival are the featured gardens.
 Move over Mary Lennox; these Knoxville gardens will give you a run for your money.

-The two featured gardens this year are Anderson Estate and GATOP.
-They are open for one weekend only to the public on SATURDAY, APRIL 17TH: 10AM-5PM and SUNDAY, APRIL 18TH: 12PM-5PM.
+The featured gardens this year are GATOP, Gardens of 4th & Gill, and Gardens of North Hills.
+They are open for one weekend only to the public on SATURDAY, APRIL 15TH: 10AM-5PM and SUNDAY, APRIL 16TH: 12PM-5PM.
 (Please note that several of the gardens require extensive walking; comfortable walking or hiking shoes are recommended.)
-Although this event is outdoors, masks will be REQUIRED at all times per the property owner’s request.
 The gardens are privately owned and there is limited parking at each garden.
 Guests will be admitted on a first come first served basis.
 This event is free, though a $5 donation per garden is suggested.

 DR. ALAN SOLOMON

 Included in the Smithsonian Institution’s Archives of American Gardens, GATOP (God’s Answer To Our Prayers) features many hundreds of botanical specimens such as conifers and hollies, extensive displays of wildflowers, perennials, and ground covers, as well as numerous water features and large marble outcroppings.
 Complimenting this unusual garden are stainless-steel, iron, bronze, and stone sculptures.
 The site features one of Knoxville’s oldest marble quarries.